Danny Lim (activist): Local government (2008–2012)

 In 2008, Lim was elected to Strathfield Council as the lead candidate for an independent ticket, which received 13% of the vote.
 Lim ran on the policy of "openness, transparency, accountability and morality" in the council, and refused to get paid for his time in office.

 State and Federal campaigns

-During the 2016 Federal election, Lim ran for the Australian Senate and received 0.01% of the vote in New South Wales.
+During the 2016 federal election, Lim ran for the Australian Senate and received 0.01% of the vote in New South Wales.
 He also ran as an Independent for the Legislative Council in the 2019 New South Wales election, gaining 644 votes (0.01%).

 Film and music

 Lim was a background actor in the movie Three Thousand Years of Longing.
 He played a storyteller, with his dog Smarty, attempting to squash the bloodlust of a tyrannical ruler.

-Lim's infamous court case (below) over the use of an offensive word on one of his signs was featured in the award-winning short documentary You Can You Cvn't.
+Lim's infamous court case over the use of an offensive word on one of his signs was featured in the award-winning short documentary You Can You Cvn't.